-You may not subtract any income you received for full-time civil service employment as a "military technician (dual status)".
-Compensation received by a "military technician (dual status)" for federal civil service employment for the

-National Guard or for the United States Reserves, is not income received for active service as a National Guard member for a Reserve member even though the employee may be required to wear a military uniform while at work.
+You may not subtract any income you received for full-time civil service employment as a "military technician (dual status)."
+Compensation received by a "military technician (dual status)" for federal civil service employment for the National Guard or for the United States Reserves, is not income received for active service as a National Guard member for a Reserve member even though the employee may be required to wear a military uniform while at work.

-For more information, see the department's Individual Income Tax Ruling, ITR 12-2.
+For more information, see the department's ruling, ITR 12-2, Compensation Received by a National Guard member or a member of the United States Reserves.

 NOTE: You may not subtract pay received for active duty service as a member of the U.S. Public Health Service or NOAA.
-For more information, see the department's Individual Income Tax Ruling, ITR 10-1.
+For more information, see the department's ruling, ITR 10-1, Does the subtraction, for armed forces personnel, under A.R.S. § 43-1022 apply to Arizona residents who are active duty service members of the commissioned corps of the United States Public Health Service or the National Oceanic and Atmospheric Administration?